Compiled and Edited by

 Grandparents William and Sarah (Welter) Casner: brought my line of Cas(t)ners from Morris Co., NJ to Milo, Yates Co., NY, in 1835; to Ovid, Clinton Co., MI, about 1855; helped found First Baptist Church of Shepardsville, Clinton Co., MI, in 1876; had eight children

-Grandmother Franky (Gargett/Sutliff) Castner Witherell: a highly skilled seamstress who worked with furs; lived to be over 102 years old; married as second husband Detroit barber Step-Grandfather Harry J. Witherell; they moved to Jackson, MI, from Detroit in 1921
+Grandmother Franky (Gargett/Sutliff) Castner Witherell: a highly skilled seamstress who worked with furs; lived to be over 102 years old; after divorce, moved to Detroit, Wayne Co., MI, with daughter Aunt Yula; married to second husband Detroit barber Step-Grandfather Harry J. Witherell; they moved to Jackson, MI, from Detroit in 1921—the same year Aunt Yula died of tuberculosis in Jackson

-Grandfather Edward Potter Castner: helped found First Baptist Church of Shepardsville, Clinton Co., MI, in 1876; married as his second wife Canadian-born Step-Grandmother Catherine E. (Yates) Gallagher, twenty-six years his junior and daughter of Irish-born parents Richard and Anne Maria (Hurst) Yates; lived in Redford, Wayne Co., MI (near Detroit); by Catherine had son Edward, stillborn; all three buried in Section 14, Lot 303, Plot 2 at Grand Lawn Cemetery in Detroit, MI
+Grandfather Edward Potter Castner: helped found First Baptist Church of Shepardsville, Clinton Co., MI, in 1876; after divorce, moved to Detroit, Wayne Co., MI, and married his second wife Canadian-born Step-Grandmother Catherine E. (Yates) Gallagher, twenty-six years his junior and daughter of Irish-born parents Richard and Anne Maria (Hurst) Yates; lived in Redford, Wayne Co., MI (near Detroit); by Catherine had son Edward, stillborn; all three buried in Section 14, Lot 303, Plots 1, 2 and 3 at Grand Lawn Cemetery in Detroit

-Grandmother Maude Annabelle (Castner) Page Moore: took steps to preserve family history by writing memories in several small notebooks and by giving list of her father Grandfather Edward Potter Castner’s siblings to her adoptive granddaughter Gayle Marie (Page) Miller, who had expressed an interest; had three children by first husband Grandfather Charles Orlando Page
+Grandmother Maude Annabelle (Castner) Page Moore: was also a highly skilled seamstress; took steps to preserve family history by writing memories in several small notebooks and by giving list of her father Grandfather Edward Potter Castner’s siblings to her adoptive granddaughter Gayle Marie (Page) Miller, who had expressed an interest; had three children by first husband Grandfather Charles Orlando Page

 Grandmother Sarah (Lord) Willson: in September 1692 accused of witchcraft, arrested at Andover, Essex Co., MA, and imprisoned fifteen weeks at Salem before being released; while in prison, was interviewed by Rev. Increase Mather, father of Cotton Mather; had at least one child by husband Grandfather Joseph Willson